Łańcut Castle: History

-The most radical changes in the estate and the whole surrounding, were introduced during the times of the Duchess’ great-great-grandson – Roman Potocki, who married Elżbieta née Radziwiłł.
+The most radical changes in the estate and the whole surrounding, were introduced during the times of the Duchess' great-great-grandson – Roman Potocki, who married Elżbieta née Radziwiłł.
 They carried out a major overhaul and rearrangement of the large Łańcut estate, at the same time providing the 17th-century structure with electricity, water pipes, sewers, and central airflow heating.
-In 1880 the castle also received a telephone connection with the hunters’ palace in Julin, located several kilometres away.
+In 1880 the castle also received a telephone connection with the hunters' palace in Julin, located several kilometres away.

 Roman and Elżbieta Potocki hired a French architect, Amand Louis Bauqué, and a graphic designer Albert Pio, who worked on new stylistic transformations and arrangement of the residence.
 The old Neo-Gothic decorations on the castle frontage were replaced by the Neo-Baroque ornamentation.
 The most radical changes were introduced in the horse-riding complex, dating from the first half of the 19th century.
 Only the manege was left unchanged.
 However the classicist stable houses were demolished and replaced with new, Neo-Baroque stables designed by Bauqué.
 Ten years later, in 1902, the new carriage house with a large harnessing hall was built.

-Nowadays Łańcut Castle is one of the most famous aristocratic residences in Poland.
+Nowadays, Łańcut Castle is considered one of the greatest aristocratic residences in Poland.
 It continues to fascinate with its impressive architecture, magnificent interiors and rich art collections.
 Surrounded with a spacious and enchanting park, it is a place transformed into a museum, which most fully shows the royal splendour of aristocratic households, the charm of the world which in Poland was ended by the Second World War and its political outcome.